 Nothing is final with a “cooling-off” period clause.
-Otherwise known as the right of rescission, this exit option gives homeowners three business days after signing the paperwork to reconsider without penalty.
-Make sure you didn’t inadvertently waive this right to speed up the paperwork in the first place.
+Otherwise known as the right of rescission, this exit option gives homeowners three business days after signing the paperwork to reconsider without penalty, no questions asked.
+Make sure you didn’t inadvertently waive your right of rescission.
+In certain circumstances, such as if the property is in foreclosure, homeowners opt to waive their right to rescission to speed up the paperwork.

 After all is said and done, you still have options to exit a reverse mortgage.

 The most expedient course of action is to repay the balance in full.
 The good news is reverse mortgages don’t typically have prepayment penalties.
 The not-so-good news is if you pay the loan back ASAP, you miss out on having that extra cash on hand.